 The best-known type of invisible brace in the US is the Invisalign system, but other similar brands are also available.
 If you’re wondering how to choose between the different types of invisible brace, we’ll cover these later in more detail.

 Teeth aligners can be used to treat a range of mild and moderate tooth alignment problems, including:

 They may also be a good choice for people whose teeth have started to move back to their original position following previous orthodontic treatment.

-Invisalign invisible braces can be used to treat around 90% of orthodontic cases – only the most severe will require another type of brace.
-You can find out if you’re eligible for Invisalign treatment in under two minutes by completing a free Smile Assessment.
-Click the button below to get started – it takes less than two minutes to get your results.
+Invisalign invisible braces and other types as well can be used to treat around 90% of orthodontic cases – only the most severe will require another type of brace.
+You can find out if you’re eligible for invisible braces in under two minutes by completing our free Smile Test.
+Fill out the form below to get started – it takes less than two minutes to get your results.